- Facebook84

 The credit bureau must give you the method of verification information within 15 days of your request.

-The method of verification is a powerful tool against the credit bureaus.
 You may have to threaten to sue or even actually sue them if they refuse to sufficiently comply with your request for the method of verification.
 But don’t worry, the Fair Credit Reporting Act (FRCA) laws are on your side.

 Assuming you’ve already mailed your dispute and it came back verified, follow these steps to request the method of verification.